cportner/sexSelectionSpacing/paper/niussp_v2.md

 Second, despite predictions that sex selection will eventually decline in India, there is no clear evidence to support this idea.
-The most likely users of sex selection---better-educated women with no sons---continue to show substantial male-biased sex ratios.
+The most likely users of sex selection---better-educated women with no sons---continue to show substantial male-biased births.
-More concerning, increasingly male-biased sex ratios among less-educated mothers suggest that sex selection is spreading as the fertility of this group falls.
+More concerning, increasingly male-biased births among less-educated mothers suggest that sex selection is spreading as the fertility of this group falls.

+![Two Examples of Percentage Boys Born After the First Two Births by the Sex of Prior Children](../figures/niussp_spell_sex.pdf){#fig:spell_sex width=100%}

-The well-educated urban women in Figure [-@fig:spell] illustrate the increasingly male-dominated sex ratios for mothers with no sons as access to sex selection spread.
+The well-educated urban women in Figure [-@fig:spell_sex] illustrate how the percentage of boys at birth increased for mothers with no sons as access to sex selection spread.
 For this group, we are fast approaching a situation where 80% of the third births are boys, reflecting that, as desired fertility declined, more and more women used sex selection to secure a boy before they stopped childbearing.